Switch menu

 10. Summary of key points, and review of objectives

-The course assumes basic engineering education and experience.
-It will build on fundamental principles to develop an understanding of what flow assurance is, and how to successfully address flow assurance issues in oil and gas field development projects and operations.
+Participants should have a basic engineering background and experience.
+The course builds on fundamental principles to deepen understanding of flow assurance and how to address related issues in oil and gas field development and operations.

 • To describe fluid-related issues, how to obtain appropriate fluid samples to assess risk of those issues, and ways to manage the issues.